rjkerrison/2014-blog/_posts/2015-09-28-lana-del-rey-honeymoon.md

 so I was permitted any variety of involuntary appreciation.
 Hairs stood on end for sure and I'd be surprised if I didn't close my eyes and relax into a euphoric stupor.
 The track marries Lana's silky vocals with Horace Ott's lyrics to create another original take on the much-covered classic.
-Harpsicords, xylophones and a string quartet: it's a high-concept arrangement that matches up to Lana and well rounds off the album.
+Harpsicords, xylophones and a string quartet: it's a high-concept arrangement that matches up to Lana's vocals and rounds off the album well.

 Elsewhere, there's more of a mainstream appeal present, none more so than in lead single 'Music To Watch Boys To'.